MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-scripts.md

 <!-- Allow_Logon_Script_NetbiosDisabled-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting allows user logon scripts to run when the logon cross-forest, DNS suffixes are not configured, and NetBIOS or WINS is disabled.
+This policy setting allows user logon scripts to run when the logon cross-forest, DNS suffixes aren't configured, and NetBIOS or WINS is disabled.
 This policy setting affects all user accounts interactively logging on to the computer.

 - If you enable this policy setting, user logon scripts run if NetBIOS or WINS is disabled during cross-forest logons without the DNS suffixes being configured.

-- If you disable or do not configure this policy setting, user account cross-forest, interactive logging cannot run logon scripts if NetBIOS or WINS is disabled, and the DNS suffixes are not configured.
+- If you disable or don't configure this policy setting, user account cross-forest, interactive logging can't run logon scripts if NetBIOS or WINS is disabled, and the DNS suffixes aren't configured.
 <!-- Allow_Logon_Script_NetbiosDisabled-Description-End -->

 <!-- Allow_Logon_Script_NetbiosDisabled-Editable-Begin -->